-Box 2: Overview of research methodologies applied in the project Secondary literature and Key informant interviews (KIIs) Focus Group Discussions Online survey document analysis (FGDS) Analysis of relevant policy 12 KIIs among diaspora members 3 FGDs in the UK (one per Online survey for the UK-based documents and analysis of in the UK; 23 KIIs among relevant diaspora community); one diasporas based on a convenience the relevant academic stakeholders in Bangladesh, 8 in FGD in Bangladesh and sampling; overall 650 participants literature.
-Ghana and 23 in Jamaica (66 in one in Ghana.
-(Bangladeshi diaspora=97, total).
-Ghanaian=485 and Jamaican=81).
+Box 2: Overview of research methodologies applied in the project

+Secondary literature and document analysis Analysis of relevant policy documents and analysis of the relevant academic literature.
+Key informant interviews (KIIs)

+12 KIIs among diaspora members in the UK; 23 KIIs among relevant stakeholders in Bangladesh, 8 in Ghana and 23 in Jamaica (66 in total).
+Focus Group Discussions (FGDS)

+3 FGDs in the UK (one per diaspora community); one FGD in Bangladesh and one in Ghana.
+Online survey

+Online survey for the UK-based diasporas based on a convenience sampling; overall 650 participants (Bangladeshi diaspora=97, Ghanaian=485 and Jamaican=81).